Resource - Introducing Entryway: A NEW VergeSense Solution | VergeSense

 Your Biggest Advantage: VergeSense Signs of Life

 If a coat is hanging on the back of a chair, is that desk in use?
-Yes — however other sensors would say no. VergeSense Signs of Life™ detects occupancy just like a human, providing the most accurate data across the industry.
+Yes — however other sensors would say no. VergeSense Signs of Life™ allows you to capture and recognize people in spaces as well as the objects commonly used by people to passively occupy spaces when they are not present - such as backpacks, laptops, and clothing.

-People-counting data powered by VergeSense Signs of Life technology is especially important to your return-to-office strategy because it allows you to accurately provide services such as hot-desking to employees without going over capacity.
-People-counting data can also help optimize your workplace for collaboration and improved employee experience by giving you insights into how your space is being used and when.
-Specifically, our Entryway solution provides you with data and insights to spaces that until now have gone unnoticed such as: hallways, outdoor spaces, auditoriums, gyms, cafeterias, and more.
+Passive occupancy data powered by VergeSense Signs of Life technology is especially important to your return-to-office strategy because it allows you to accurately provide services such as hot-desking to employees without going over capacity.
+Passive occupancy data can also help optimize your workplace for collaboration and improved employee experience by giving you insights into how your space is being used and when.

 Take Your Next Step With Us